Kenzie 'Pete' DeLaine sworn into Hartsville City Council

 HARTSVILLE, S.C. – The Hartsville City Council is once again operating with a full complement of members.

-Kenzie "Pete" DeLaine was sworn into the city council Tuesday evening.
+Kenzie “Pete” DeLaine was sworn into the city council on June 8.
 His brother, Paul, and his son, Kendrick, helped him get sworn in.

 DeLaine said he felt like a rookie quarterback in his first NFL game but added that he would work to learn the system of government in the city.